bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 Report back on your answers to these questions!

-- Looking at this scatterplot, does it make sense to analyze all the animals together?
+- Looking at this scatter plot, does it make sense to analyze all the animals together?
 Why or why not?
 - Are there some questions where it would be important to break up the animals into species-specific samples?
 What are they?
 - Are there some questions where it would be important to keep the whole population together?
 What are they?